getify/You-Dont-Know-JS/scope-closures/ch5.md

 Remember that we've asserted a few times so far that *Compiler* ends up removing any `var`/`let`/`const` declarators, replacing them with the instructions at the top of each scope to register the appropriate identifiers.

 So if we analyze what's going on here, we see that an additional nuance is that *Compiler* is also adding an instruction in the middle of the program, at the point where the variable `studentName` was declared, to handle that declaration's auto-initialization.
-We cannot use the variable at any point prior to that initialization occuring.
+We cannot use the variable at any point prior to that initialization occurring.
 The same goes for `const` as it does for `let`.

 The term coined by TC39 to refer to this *period of time* from the entering of a scope to where the auto-initialization of the variable occurs is: Temporal Dead Zone (TDZ).